 Fee for Program is $25 – includes a boxed lunch ($10 for law school mentor volunteers – lunch charge only)

 2 CLE Credits Pending – Indiana and Ohio

 Estate Planning and Administration: Basic, Practical Knowledge that Traditional Law School Courses Won’t Teach you (Lunch and Learn)

 When: 12:00 – 1:00 p.m., Friday, November 7, 2014 Location: Indiana Tech Law School

-Speaker: Kristen Steckbeck Bilinski, Esq. – Practice focus of Estate Planning and Administration – Longsworth Law, LLC.
+Speaker: Kristin Steckbeck Bilinski, Esq. – Practice focus of Estate Planning and Administration – Longsworth Law, LLC.

 Traditional law school courses on Wills & Trusts are long on theory, but short on practical knowledge.
 This basic, one-hour course will give you real-world insight on the practice of estate planning and administrationk, as well as help you identify potential traps for the unwary.
 This is a very basic course designed for law students, beginning lawyers, or practitioners new to the practice of estate planning.

 Kristin Steckbeck Bilinski graduated magna cum laude from the University of Notre Dame in May 2004 and cum laude from Indiana University Bloomington’s Mauer School of Law in May 2007.
 Since being admitted to practice before the Indiana bar and the federal district court for the Northern District of Indiana in October 2007, Kristin has focused her practice on estate planning, business succession planning, estate administration, and guardianship lw, with some experience in civil litigation.
 Kristin joined Longsworth Law LLC in 2011.
 When not practicing law, Kristin enjoys spending time with her husband and children, reading, camping, watching football (Go Irish!) and downhill skiing.

 Fee for Program is $10 – includes a boxed lunch